 - We have entered into the Investment Management Agreement with the Investment Adviser, a wholly-owned subsidiary of New Mountain Capital.
-Therefore, New Mountain Capital is entitled to any profits earned by the Investment Adviser, which includes any fees payable to the Investment Adviser under the terms of the Investment Management Agreement, less expenses incurred by the Investment Adviser in performing its services under the Investment Management Agreement. - We have entered into the Administration Agreement with the Administrator, a wholly-owned subsidiary of New Mountain Capital.
+Therefore, New Mountain Capital is entitled to any profits earned by the Investment Adviser, which includes any fees payable to the Investment Adviser under the terms of the Investment Agreement, less expenses incurred by the Investment Adviser in performing its services under the Investment Management Agreement. - We have entered into a fee waiver agreement (the "Fee Waiver Agreement") with the Investment Adviser, pursuant to which the Investment Adviser agreed to voluntarily reduce the base management fees payable to the Investment Adviser by us under the Investment Agreement Agreement beginning with the quarter ended March 31, 2021 through the quarter ending December 31, 2023.
+See Item 8- Financial Statements-Note 5.
+Agreements for details. - We have entered into the Administration Agreement with the Administrator, a wholly-owned subsidiary of New Mountain Capital.
 The Administrator arranges our office space and provides office equipment and administrative services necessary to conduct our respective day-to-day operations pursuant to the Administration Agreement.
-We reimburse the Administrator for the allocable portion of overhead and other expenses incurred by it in performing its obligations to us under the Administration Agreement, which includes the fees and expenses associated with performing administrative, finance, and compliance functions, and the compensation of our chief financial officer and chief compliance officer and their respective staffs.
+We reimburse the Administratior for the allocable portion of overhead and other expenses incurred by it in performing its obligations to us under the Administration Agreement, which includes the fees and expenses associated with performing administrative, finance, and compliance functions, and the compensation of our chief financial officer and chief compliance officer and their respective staffs.
 Pursuant to the Administration Agreement and further restricted by us, the Administrator may, in its own discretion, submit to us for reimbursement some or all of the expenses that the Administrator has incurred on our behalf during any quarterly period.
 As a result, the amount of expenses for which we will have to reimburse the Administrator may fluctuate in future quarterly periods and there can be no assurance given as to when, or if, the Administrator may determine to limit the expenses that the Administrator submits to us for reimbursement in the future.
-However, it is expected that the Administrator will continue to support part of our expense burden in the near future and may decide to not calculate and charge through certain overhead related amounts as well as continue to cover some of the indirect costs.
+However, it is expected that the Administrator submits to us for reimbursement in the near future and may decide to not calculate and charge through certain overhead related amounts as well as continue to cover some of the indirect costs.
 The Administrator cannot recoup any expenses that the Administrator has previously waived.
-For the year ended

-December 31, 2020 approximately \$2.7 million of indirect administrative expenses were included in administrative expenses, of which approximately \$0.9 million were waived by the Administrator.
-As of December 31, 2020, approximately \$0.7 million of indirect administrative expenses were included in payable to affiliates.
-For the year ended December 31, 2020, the reimbursement to the Administrator represented approximately 0.06% of our gross assets.
+For the year ended December 31, 2021 approximately \$2.8 million of indirect administrative expenses were included in administrative expenses, of which approximately \$0.2 million were waived by the Administrator.
+As of December 31, 2021, approximately \$0.5 million of indirect administrator represented approximately \$0.8 of our gross assets.

-We, the Investment Adviser and the Administrator have entered into a royalty-free Trademark License Agreement, as amended, with New Mountain Capital, pursuant to which New Mountain Capital has agreed to grant us, the Investment Adviser and the Administrator, a non-exclusive, royalty-free license to use the name "New Mountain" and "New Mountain Finance".
+We, the Investment Adviser and the Administrator have entered into a royalty-free Trademark License Agreement, as amended, with New Mountain Capital, pursuant to which New Mountain Capital has agreed to grant us, the Investment Adviser and the Administrator, a non-exclusive, royalty-free license to use the name "New Mountain" and "New Mountain" and "New Mountain" and "New Mountain" as well as the NMF logo.